SpeedyBK/STMTimerCalculator/README.md

 ### Output:

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
--- Best values to get a frequency above the target frequency:
+-- Values to get the closest frequency above the target frequency:

 Error = 1.757369614512462e-07